openssl/technical-policies/policies/coding-style.md

 ## Chapter 14: Portability

 To maximise portability the version of C defined in ISO/IEC 9899:1999 should be used.
 This is more commonly referred to as C99.
-The C99 should be used on master branch.
+C99 can be used on code targeting 3.6 and newer branches.
 Code which is intended to be backported to 3.5 and earlier branches should use ISO/IEC 9899:1990 (a.k.a.
 C90).

 ## Chapter 15: Expressions